atgarcial/resume/Readme.md

 <!-- [Photo](photo-desert.jpg) -->
 <img src="photo-desert.jpg" alt="Tucson, Arizona from Tumamoc Hill.
 Some rainy clouds in the back.
-n" width="250"/>
+n" width="300"/>
-Photo: _Tucson, Arizona from Tumamoc Hill.
-Some rainy clouds in the back._
+__Tucson, Arizona from Tumamoc Hill.
+Some rainy clouds in the back.__

-After 4 years working in Guatemala's National Weather Service (INSIVUMEH), I developed skills and earned experience in climate services and production of operational climate forecasts.
-From that I reconsidered going to graduate school, in order to have a deeper understanding of the physics of tropical climate and also have a formal training as climate scientist in general.
+After 4 years working in Guatemala's National Weather Service (INSIVUMEH) I developed skills and earned experience in climate services and production of operational climate forecasts.
+From that I reconsidered going to graduate school to get a PhD, in order to have a deeper understanding of the physics of tropical climate and also to have a formal training as climate scientist in general.
 Now, I am doing a PhD at Columbia University (New York) in the Department of Earth and Environmental Sciences (DEES).
-In my research my main goal is to develop climate forecasts for tropical countries that could be useful in agriculture and other relevant sectors.
+One of the main goals of my research is to develop climate forecasts for tropical countries that could be useful in agriculture and other relevant sectors.

 ## Education

- _PhD in Earth and Enviromental Sciences_
+ __2022-__ _PhD in Earth and Enviromental Sciences_

 [Department of Earth and Enviromental Science (DEES), Columbia University (New York)](https://eesc.columbia.edu/)
 [Personal Website @ DEES](https://eesc.columbia.edu/content/alan-andres-garcia-lopez)

+Advisor: Ángel G. Muñoz.
+International Rese

- _Master of Science in Astrophysics_
+ __2015-2017__ _Master of Science in Astrophysics_

 [University of Innsbruck (Austria)](https://www.uibk.ac.at/en/) & [University of Padua (Italy)](https://www.unipd.it/en/)

- _Bachelor in Applied Physics_
+ __2010-2015__ _Bachelor in Applied Physics_

  [Universidad de San Carlos de Guatemala](https://www.usac.edu.gt)